 Upon completion of this course, the participant will be able to

 - Understand the complexity of workplace violence and harassment

-- Identify incidents and other forms of workplace violence
+- Identify incidents of workplace violence

 This course is delivered as an on-line e-learning course.
 All you need is a computer, access to the Internet - and you are ready to go!
 This e-learning course is designed to help you learn at your own pace and in your own environment at your own convenience.

 During checkout, you can choose to register as a single learner or select a multiple learner license.
 With a multiple learner license you will act as an administrator and add learners from your company.